timisted/TICoreDataUtilities/README.markdown

 Implement the delegate method `tableViewCoreDataProvider:encounteredError:` to be informed of any errors as they occur.

 ###Fetched Results Controller settings
 To take advantage of the automatic section capabilities in `NSFetchedResultsController`, set the `sectionNameKeyPath` property on the provider object.
 The fetched results controller object is created lazily, so the `sectionNameKeyPath` property needs to be set before the provider object is asked for information by the table view.
-Note that if you specify a section name key path, you must provide suitable sort descriptors.
+Note that if you specify a section name key path, `NSFetchedResultsController` requires you to provide suitable sort descriptors.

 By default, the provider doesn't use a cache for the fetched results controller.
 Set the `cacheName` property to specify a cache.

 The provider object will respond to `NSFetchedResultsControllerDelegate` methods to make automatic updates to the table view on a row-by-row basis.
 If you would prefer just to reload the table view whenever changes occur, set the `reloadsEntireTableViewForAnyChange` property to `YES`.

+##Example Projects
+A Mac example project is on its way.

+###iPhone - TimeStamps
+There is one example iPhone project included, which mimics the behavior of the default Core Data iPhone Navigation-Based template project with an `Event` entity and `timeStamp` attribute.

+The application delegate uses `TICoreDataFactory` to generate the Core Data stack, including the managed object context, which it passes to the root view controller at launch.
+The view controller implements `tableViewCoreDataProvider:objectWasSelected:` to log a message to the console whenever the user selects a row.

+Note that the example project saves the managed object context whenever new objects are added, and uses the default bevahior of the provider object to save the context whenever objects are deleted, so there's no need for the app delegate to `save:` the context at termination.

 ##To Do List
 * Add `TINSTableViewCoreDataProvider` class.